What is bokashi composting?

 A bokashi system quickly and easily converts all food waste into highly productive compost.
 The key to the bokashi process is fermentation.
 Through fermentation, bokashi composting generates the specialized microbes, yeast, and fungi th

 at are the primary building blocks of a healthy and productive soil structure.

 With bokashi, many of the challenges associated with ‘traditional’ composting are eliminated.
 While traditional back-yard composting typically works on select food scraps only, bokashi composting works on ALL food scraps: cooked foods, dairy, meat, grains, pasta, fruits and veggies.
 This is what makes bokashi so special.
 It is revolutionary in the composting environment.

-In addition, it is fast, easy, produces no foul odour, will not attract pests and the majority of the process is completed conveniently right in one’s own kitchen.
-The bokashi compost produced from your food waste is richer in effective beneficial micro-organisms than any other form of compost and your garden will love it.
+In addition, it is easy, produces no foul odour, will not attract pests.
+The compost produced from your food waste is richer in effective beneficial micro-organisms than any other form of compost and your garden will love it.